metamn/react/content/blog/on-design-systems-3/index.md

 ## Consistent user interfaces

-Consistent &mdash; coherent and uniform &mdash; user interfaces eliminate all visual and logical glitches.
+Consistent &mdash; coherent and uniform &mdash; user interfaces display no visual and logical glitches.

 User interfaces, when consistent, _feel_ complete.
 They have no visible errors, and the experience they provide resembles enjoying an artwork.